yangyu59421/flink/docs/deployment/advanced/platform.md

 Flink provides a set of customizable features for users to extend from the default behavior through the plugin framework.

 ## Customize Failure Listener
-For each of execution exceptions in a flink job, it will be passed to the job master.
-The default failure listener is only to record the failure count and emit the metrics numJobFailure for the job.
-If you need an advanced classification on exceptions, you can build a plugin to customize failure listener.
+Flink provides the pluggable failure listener interface for users to register multiple instances, which are called each time an exception reported at runtime.
+The default failure listener is only to record the failure count and emit the metric "numJobFailure" for the job.
+The purpose of these listeners is to build metrics based on the exceptions, make call to external systems or classify the exceptions otherwise.
 For example, it can distinguish whether it is a flink runtime error or an application user logic error.
 With the accurate metrics, you may have better idea about the platform level metrics, for example failures due to network, platform reliability, etc.

-# Implement a plugin for your custom failure listener
+### Implement a plugin for your custom failure listener

 To implement a plugin for your custom resource type, you need to: